Dsap5131/poker/README.md

 `make clean`

 ## TODO
-1. Create .gitignore to prevent accidental pushes of unneccessary things.
-2. Update src/common code in order to pass testing
+1. Update src/common code in order to pass testing
-3. Improve Makefile clean in order to clean downstream directories
+2. Improve Makefile clean in order to clean downstream directories
-4. Create Server using a language I know (Probably Python).
+3. Create Server using a language I know (Probably Python).
-5. Create a Simple Text Client using a language I know (Probably Python).
+4. Create a Simple Text Client using a language I know (Probably Python).
-6. Create a strong CI/CD pipeline.
+5. Create a strong CI/CD pipeline.
-7. Create Database to store long term client and game history data.
+6. Create Database to store long term client and game history data.
-8. Recreate Server in a more appropriate language (maybe Rust).
+7. Recreate Server in a more appropriate language (maybe Rust).
-9. Create a Website that acts as a client.
+8. Create a Website that acts as a client.
-10. Create a Desktop GUI Application.
+9. Create a Desktop GUI Application.
-11. World Domination.
+10. World Domination.
-12. Have a child named Steve.
+11. Have a child named Steve.

 ## Directories